 James Hardie fiber cement siding has helped protect over 8,000,000 homes across the U.S. Its popularity stems from the fact it has a Class A fire rating.
 This rating means it will hold up to the types of heat generated by fires for hours without experiencing any melting.
 As a result, it slows fires from spreading, while also protecting against neighboring or wildfires.

-If you live in an isolated area where it takes longer for the fire department to arrive, James Hardie siding buys you more time to avoid severe damage.
+If you live in an more rural area where it takes longer for the fire department to arrive, James Hardie siding buys you more time to avoid severe damage.
 Although it is impossible to protect your home from total loss when faced with fire, James Hardie siding gives you the best chance against total loss.

 For more information on James Hardie siding, speak to the Elite Preferred James Hardie Contractors at Smart Exteriors today.